Mehrdadghassabi/Gaokerena-V/README.md

 # Features
 - First Open-Source Persian Medical Model: The only publicly available Persian language model fine-tuned specifically for medical applications. making it freely available for research and other applications.
 - The first model to pass the Iranian Basic Medical Sciences Entrance Exam
-- High-Quality Persian Medical resources including:
+- High-Quality Persian Medical resources introduced including:

     1. 90M-token Persian medical corpus (crawled from diverse sources).